bvirk/mypdf/README.md

 ### charset
 The pdf is created by giving a .ptx file as argument.
 Its charset must be ISO8859-9

-didn't work for danish æøÆØ out of box therefore a 'decoding' using this workaround is done. åÅ didn't exists at all.
+didn't work for danish æøÆØ out of the box - therefore a 'decoding' using this workaround is done. åÅ didn't exists at all.

 ```
 const char tr[][2] = {